Quantum Eigensolver for Non-Normal Matrices via Ground State Energy Estimation: Algorithm

 Note that for normal matrices, $\kappa=1$ and $m=1$, and Eq.\eqref{diag} becomes the trivial identity

 which can be directly obtained from singular value decomposition.
 Equation \eqref{diag} for diagonalizable matrices is a rephrasing of the Bauer-Fike Theorem \cite[Theorem 2.3]{trefethen2020spectra}.
-Hence, Lemma \ref{lemma} is a generalization of the Bauer-Fike Theorem to defective matrices.
+Hence, Lemma \ref{lemma} generalizes the Bauer-Fike Theorem to defective matrices.
+We detail this in Appendix \ref{pseudospectra}.

 Our idea of estimating the eigenvalue is to use the upper bound of equation \eqref{diag} or \eqref{defective} to update the sampling region, starting with the unit disk.
 As depicted in Fig. \ref{SearchRegion}, at the first step, the grid points with spacing $\delta^{(1)}$ covering the unit disk are the candidates for $\mu^{(1)}$.
 If $\sigma_0(\mu^{(1)}) \le \delta^{(1)}$ for some $\mu^{(1)}$, we then know that $\min_j|\mu^{(1)}-\lambda_j| \le 3(\kappa\sigma_0(\mu^{(1)}))^{1/m} \le 3(\kappa\delta^{(1)})^{1/m}$.
 Hence, we can update the sampling region from the unit disk to the circular area centered at $\mu^{(1)}$ with radius $3(\kappa\delta^{(1)})^{1/m}$.
 At step $j \ge 2$, we choose grid points with spacing $\delta^{(j)}$.
 The parameters are chosen so that the sampling radii are reduced by a factor of 2 at each step.
-Therefore, after $O(\log(1/\epsilon))$ steps, we shrink the sampling region to size of $O(1/\epsilon)$ and obtain an $\epsilon$-estimate of an eigenvalue.
-See Algorithm \ref{QEE} in Appendix G and the Implementation section below for details.
-This procedure can also be interpreted from the perspective of pseudospectra, see Appendix B.
+Therefore, after $O(\log(1/\epsilon))$ steps, we shrink the sampling region to size of $O(\epsilon)$ and obtain an $\epsilon$-estimate of an eigenvalue.
+See Algorithm \ref{QEE}.
+This procedure can also be interpreted from the perspective of pseudospectra.
+We elaborate on this in Appendix \ref{pseudospectra}.